Dumri, Buxar

-Dumri is surrounded by Dumraon Block towards the south, Brahmpur Block towards the east, Dubhar Block towards the north, and Ballia Block towards the north.
-This place is on the border of the Buxar District and Ballia District.
-Ballia District Ballia is north towards this place.
-It is near to the Uttar Pradesh State Border.
+Dumri is surrounded by Dumraon block towards the south, Brahmpur block towards the east, Dubhar block towards the north, and Ballia block towards the north.
+Ballia District Ballia is north of this place.
+It is near the Uttar Pradesh state border.

 D. K. M. College Dumri and KP High School Dumri are located there.

 Administration

-Dumri village is administrated by Mukhiya through its Gram Panchayat, who is elected representative of village as per constitution of India and Panchyati Raj Act.
+Dumri village is administrated by Mukhiya through its gram panchayat, who is the elected representative of village as per constitution of India and Panchyati Raj Act.